objectbox/cla/sp.md

 For all support requests, send an email to ![support email](images/email-support.png).
 In any case, the submission needs to be set up prior to engaging an ObjectBox resource.
 Once the appropriate support request is filed, the most optimal method of contact may be utilized (phone, web interface, email), subject to the applicable Subscription Level.
 Severity Level 1 and 2 issues must be filed via the web interface.
 Severity Level 3 issues may be filed via email or the web interface.
 All e-mail based production tickets will be treated as Severity Level 3.
-Support is only provided up to the number of Billable Devices and/or ObxSync Instances in the Subscription.
+Support is only provided up to the number of Billable Devices and/or ObxSync Instances and/or ObxSync Users in the Subscription.

 **Definition of terms**: